cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 1. Power on your console while holding **(A)** + **(B)**
 1. Navigate to `OPTIONS` -> `NO BUTTON`
 1. Select `boot.nds` and press **(A)**
    - This will make the system automatically launch TWiLightMenu++ on boot
    - This is optional
-1. Save your settings and reboot the console
+1. Save your settings and head back to Unlaunch's menu
-  - This will now boot into TWiLightMenu++
-1. Once you're in TWiLightMenu++, press **(SELECT)** to switch to the DS Classic Menu
-1. Tap the button at the very bottom to open settings
+1. Launch `sd:/_nds/twilightmenu/settings.srldr`
 1. Use the **(L)** and **(R)** buttons to switch over to the "Misc.
 Settings" page
-1. Switch the "DSiWare Exploit" entry to "None"
+1. Set the "DSiWare Exploit" entry to "None"

 ## Section III - Cleaning up your SD card

 This section is optional and only serves for keeping your SD card tidy of files you won't need.
 {: .notice--primary}

-1. Power off your system and insert your SD card into your computer
-1. Delete the `private/ds/app/484E494A/pit.bin` file from your SD card
+- Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
    - If you used another exploit, delete the relevant files concerning that exploit instead
-1. Delete the `UNLAUNCH.DSI` file from your SD card
+- Delete the `UNLAUNCH.DSI` file from your SD card
    - If you plan on uninstalling the exploit in the future, keep this

 If you have any issues setting up Unlaunch, look at our [Troubleshooting](troubleshooting) page first.